JusteNav/BooksSpotLibrary/README.md

 # Books Spot Library

-This is my (Justė Navickaitė) submission to Baltic Amadeus #ITChallenge!
+This is my (Justė Navickaitė) submission to **Baltic Amadeus #ITChallenge**!

 - ## Pre-requisites:
 	- #### The project is running SQL Server Express LocalDB.
 		To instantiate databases, database migrations are needed the first time this project is run:

 		Add-Migration InitialCreateUsers -Context "ApplicationDbContext"
 		Update-Database -Context "ApplicationDbContext"